rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 }
 {% endhighlight %}

 In Infinite Jest conjunctions often appear in chains of length three or greater.
-The only length six chain is the "But and so and but so" on page 379.
-This table shows the top ten most frequently occuring conjunction chains of length three or greater, along with the number of times they occured in the text:
+The below table shows the top ten most frequently occuring conjunction chains of length three or greater, along with the number of times they occured in the text (the only length six chain is "But and so and but so"):

 | Conjunction Triples |  | Conjunction Quadruples |  | Conjunction Quintuples |  |
 |-:|:-|-:|:-|-:|:-|